atari-monk/apollo/data/storage001/folder012/file001.md

 Falling aspleep at 02:00, wake up at 10:00.
 Ate snacks, sandwitches, coffe.
 Sit to code.
+Tortillas.
+Coocked beans.
+Washed laundry, run dishwasher.
 With code i had a moment like healing of theoden king scene.
+These code base is quite limited and thats is great since i bearly handle it.
+Late time for bed.